 If you know you’re low in iron, this is definitely one step I highly recommend you follow.

-No. 4 – Fight the phytates
+No. 4 – Fight the Phytates

 Phytic acid, or phytate, is found in many plant foods, especially seeds, grains, legumes and nuts.
-Phytic acid impairs mineral absorption of iron, zinc and calcium, therefore if you’re consuming meals that contain phytic acid, these foods can actually reduce the mineral absorption from your meal.
+Phytic acid impairs mineral absorption of iron, zinc and calcium.
+Therefore, if you’re consuming meals that contain phytic acid, these foods can actually reduce the mineral absorption from your meal.
 Eeek!

 So what’s the answer?
-By soaking, sprouting, fermenting, and cooking these foods, you can reduce the phytate content significantly.
+By soaking, sprouting, fermenting and cooking these foods, you can reduce the phytate content significantly.

-Soaking: soaking your grains, nuts, seeds and legumes in water overnight is an excellent way to reduce their phytate content.
+Soaking your grains, nuts, seeds and legumes in water overnight is an excellent way to reduce their phytate content.
 It also means your grains and dried beans take less time to cook.

-Fermentation: Ah fermentation.
+Ah, fermentation.
 My favourite food preparation technique 😊 Organic acids, formed during fermentation, promote phytate breakdown.
 Think sourdough bread, sauerkraut, kimchi and tempeh.
 See my fermentation blog here.

 Combining these methods can significantly reduce the phytate content, and once you’re on a roll, it’s really no extra hassle.